Fire Doors in Healthcare Facilities

 Common Fire Door Defects

-Based on Fire Door Inspection Scheme data from 100,000+ inspections:
+Based on Fire Door Inspection Scheme data from more than 100,000 inspections, the following defect rates were recorded:

-• 77%: Excessive gaps between door and frame
+- 77%: Excessive gaps between door leaf and frame

-• 34%: Incorrect signage ("Fire Door Keep Shut" missing/inadequate)
+- 34%: Incorrect signage (“Fire Door Keep Shut” missing or inadequate)

 Maintaining Fire Doors in Nursing Homes and Hospitals

-HIQA Inspection Findings: Commonly cited deficiencies include damaged seals, wedged-open doors, missing closers, and excessive gaps—representing loss of smoke and fire resistance.
+HIQA Inspection Findings: Commonly cited deficiencies in HIQA Regulation 28 inspection reports include damaged seals, doors wedged open, missing or inoperative closers, and excessive gaps — each representing a direct loss of smoke and fire resistance.
+Repeated findings in successive inspection cycles may attract formal regulatory action.

 Routine In-House Check Items:

-• Self-closing device operates smoothly from any angle
+- Self-closing device operates smoothly from any angle of opening

-• No visible damage to leaf, frame, or glazing
+- No visible damage to the door leaf, frame, or glazing beads

-• Intumescent and smoke seals intact around perimeter
+- Intumescent and smoke seals intact and continuous around the full perimeter

-• Door not wedged, propped, or held open (unless approved device)
+- Door not wedged, propped, or held open (unless an approved, fire-alarm-linked hold-open device is fitted)

-• "Fire Door Keep Shut" signage present and legible
+- “Fire Door Keep Shut” signage present and legible on both sides

 Fire Door Inspection in Healthcare Settings

-While Irish legislation doesn't prescribe absolute inspection intervals, best practice supports periodic documented inspections in high-risk buildings like hospitals and nursing homes.
+While Irish legislation does not prescribe absolute inspection intervals, best practice — supported by BS 9999:2017 — requires periodic documented inspections in high-risk buildings such as hospitals and nursing homes.
+Evidence of inspection and remedial action supports HIQA Regulation 28 compliance and demonstrates due diligence.

 Irish Legal Framework

-• Fire Services Act 1981 (amended 2003): Duty on persons controlling premises to take reasonable fire safety measures
+- Fire Services Act 1981 (as amended 2003): Places a duty on persons controlling premises to take all reasonable measures to guard against fire and to ensure safe evacuation

-• HIQA Regulation 28: Requires designated centres ensure adequate fire detection, containment, extinguishing, and evacuation arrangements
+- HIQA Regulation 28 (Fire Precautions): Requires registered providers of designated centres to ensure adequate fire detection, containment, extinguishing, and evacuation arrangements are in place and maintained

-• Safety, Health and Welfare at Work Act 2005: Employers must identify fire hazards and implement management systems
+- Safety, Health and Welfare at Work Act 2005: Requires employers to identify fire hazards and implement appropriate management systems

 The Importance of Independent Third-Party Inspection

-Engaging independent third-party fire door inspectors avoids conflicts of interest.
-Where the same contractor inspects, maintains, and sells fire doors, financial incentive for unnecessary replacements can arise.
+Engaging independent third-party fire door inspectors eliminates conflicts of interest.
+Where the same contractor is responsible for inspecting, maintaining, and supplying fire doors, a financial incentive to recommend unnecessary replacements can arise.
+Independence provides objectivity that in-house or contractor-led programmes cannot.

 Benefits of Independence: